balazs4/bft/readme.md

 ## faq

-- Can I use the module without messing up with `global`?
+- Can I use the module without touching `global` object?
   - Yes! see [example.test.js](example.test.js)

 - Where are the `setup` and `teardown` functions?
-  - In the bloated testrunner ;-)  `bft` encourages you to use [AAA - Arrange Act Assert](http://wiki.c2.com/?ArrangeActAssert) pattern.
+  - In the bloated testrunners ;-)  `bft` encourages you to use [AAA - Arrange Act Assert](http://wiki.c2.com/?ArrangeActAssert) pattern.

 - "If bloat-free, then color-free please"
    - `NO_COLOR=1 npx bft test.js` is your friend.